zijianzhu0/asm330lhh-eval/README.md

-# STM32 Sensor Data Streaming Project
+# asm330lhh-eval - Streaming 6-axis data over serial on boot

 This project enables automatic sensor data streaming upon boot using the STEVAL-MKI193V1 and STEVAL-MKI109V3 combo boards.
 It resolves the limitation of the MEMS Studio demo firmware and software, which typically requires manual sensor configuration after every reboot.